The Twelvefold way, the non-intersecting circles problem, and partitions of multisets: the non-intersecting circles problem

-If we denote the answer by $C_n$ then we can see that $C_0=C_1=1, C_2=2, C_3=4, C_4=9$ and $C_5=20$. \begin{theorem} Let $C_n$ be the number of ways to draw $n$ non-intersecting circles in a plane regardless to their sizes.
+If we denote this number by $B_n$ then we can see that $B_0=B_1=1, B_2=2, B_3=4, B_4=9$, $B_5=20$ and so on. \begin{theorem} Let $B_n$ be the number of ways to draw $n$ non-intersecting circles in a plane regardless to their sizes.
 Then